AMD Ryzen AI 9 H 365

 • CPU speed is 4 x 2 & 6 x 2 GHz on AMD Ryzen AI 9 H 365 and 3 x 2 & 5 x 2 GHz on AMD Ryzen AI Z2 Extreme.

-• AMD Ryzen AI 9 H 365 has 20 CPU threads while AMD Ryzen AI Z2 Extreme has 16 CPU threads.
+• CPU threads count is 20 on AMD Ryzen AI 9 H 365 and 16 on AMD Ryzen AI Z2 Extreme.

 • L2 cache is 10 MB on AMD Ryzen AI 9 H 365 and 8 MB on AMD Ryzen AI Z2 Extreme.